Senserva/Siemserva-Releases/README.md

 We prefer public issues and discussions so that other users can benefit from the conversation.
 Only use email for reports that would reveal confidential information about your organization.

-**When reporting issues:** Include your Siemserva version (`siemserva --version` or the About tab) and platform.
-Do not share tenant IDs, user names, or other personally identifiable information.
+**When reporting issues:** Do not share tenant IDs, user names, or other personally identifiable information.

 ---